clojure-vim/clojure.vim/README.md

   This is bound to both the `'omnifunc'` and `'completefunc'` options, which can be invoked with the insert mode mappings `<C-X><C-O>` and `<C-X><C-U>` respectively.

-If you install this project as a plugin, `*.edn` files are recognized as a Clojure filetype, overriding the built-in declaration as `edif`.

 ## Configuration